dschreiter/reactdogs/README.md

-# Connect to an API, show some data via React.
+# Connect to an API with fetch, show some data via React.